Is lavender oil safe for dogs? Not only is it safe, it is basically, a multipurpose aromatherapy first aid kit for your fur baby…

 When used safely and correctly, lavender essential oil has a number of health-giving benefits as a natural sedative, itch-soother and antibacterial that will make both you and your dog’s life easier…

-Well known for its incredible calming properties for humans, lavender is one of the best essential oils to use with an anxious, depressed or hyperactive pup - and is also an excellent sleep aid if your dog has insomnia.
+Well known for its incredible calming properties for humans, lavender oil is one of the best essential oils to calm dogs.
+It is a natural dog anxiety treatments to use with a nervous, depressed or hyperactive pup - and is also an excellent sleep aid if your dog has insomnia.
 It can be used to condition dogs to a safe space too.